odoo/documentation/content/developer/reference/javascript/javascript_modules.rst

 - :ref:`native javascript module <javascript/native_js_module>`.
 - :ref:`Odoo modules <javascript/odoo_module>` (using a custom module system),

-As described in the :ref:`assets management section <javascript/assets_management>`, all javascript files are bundled together and served to the browser.
+As described in the :ref:`assets management page <reference/assets>`, all javascript files are bundled together and served to the browser.
 Note that native javascript files are processed by the Odoo server and transformed into Odoo custom modules.